 Recommended Reading: Proven Benefits of Hiring a Virtual Assistant

-Managed VA services typically work on a monthly retainer where you pay for a certain number of hours per month.
-They are not ideal for occasional projects like a quarterly report or creative projects requiring fresh design, writing projects, or graphic design-intensive projects.
+Managed VA services usually operate on a monthly retainer, where you pay for a specific number of hours each month.
+They are not suitable for occasional projects like a quarterly report or creative tasks that require fresh design, writing, or graphic design-intensive work.

 If you're considering hiring a virtual assistant, here are some questions to ask a service provider.